juju/errors/README.md

 ``` go
 func (e *Err) SetLocation(callDepth int)
 ```
-SetLocation records the source location of the error by at callDepth stack frames above the call.
+SetLocation records the source location of the error at callDepth stack frames above the call.